-Figs. \ref{fig_iso}(a) and (b) show the convergence trend for excitation energy for ${^1}P_{1}$ and isotope shift parameters for $7s^{2}{\;^1}S_{0}\rightarrow 7s7p{\;^1}P_{1}$ transition.
+Figs. \ref{fig_iso}(a) and (b) show the convergence trend for excitation energy for ${^1}P_{1}$ and isotope shift parameters for $7s^{2}{\;^1}S_{0}\rightarrow 7s7p{\;^1}P_{1}$ transition, respectively.
 As discernible from the figures, both the excitation energy and isotope shift parameters converge well with correlation layer.
-The converged excitation energy is in excellent agreement with the experimental value with small deviation of 0.03\%.
+The converged excitation energy is in excellent agreement with the experimental value with a small deviation of 0.03\%.
 This confirms the accuracy of the many-body wavefunctions used in the calculation of isotope shift parameters.
-Figs. \ref{fig_iso} (c) and (d) show the trend of electron correlations from different model spaces to mass and field-shift parameters.
-As discernible from figures, we observed a large contribution from the $5f$ core electrons to the mass shift ($M_{\rm s}$) parameter.
-It contributes $\approx$ -55\% of the DF value and reduces the total mass shift.
-As can be expected, the preceding core, $6p$, has a small contribution, of $\approx$ -22\%.
-The field shift ($F_{\rm s}$) parameter also show a trend of negative contribution from $5f$-electron, however, with much lesser magnitude.
-Unlike $M_{\rm s}$, for $F_{\rm s}$, $6p$ core electrons have contribution in the same phase as $5f$, and hence increases the value further.
-From other theory calculations, we found only one reported value of $M_{\rm s}$ using the MCDF method \cite{raeder-18}.
-The reported value, -1044$\pm$400 \cite{raeder-18}, has a large error of $\approx$ 38\%.
-Our computed value, 524.4, is almost half of the calculation \cite{raeder-18}, and has an opposite sign.
+Figs. \ref{fig_iso} (c) and (d) show the trend of electron correlations from different model spaces to mass and field-shift parameters, respectively.
+As can be observed from the figures, there is a large contribution from the $5f$ core electrons to the mass shift ($M_{\rm s}$) parameter.
+It reduces the DF value by $\approx$ 55\%.
+As can be expected, the preceding core, $6p$, has a less contribution than $5f$, and reduces the mass shift parameter further by 22\%.
+The field shift ($F_{\rm s}$) parameter also show a trend of opposite contribution from $5f$, however, with much lesser magnitude.
+Unlike $M_{\rm s}$, for $F_{\rm s}$, $6p$ core electrons have contribution in the opposite phase to $5f$, and hence increases the value further.
+From other theory calculations, we found only one reported value of $M_{\rm s}$, using the MCDF method \cite{raeder-18}.
+The reported value, $-1044\pm400$ \cite{raeder-18}, has a large error of $\approx$ 38\%.
+Our computed value, $524.4$, is almost half of the calculation \cite{raeder-18}, and has an opposite sign.
 Ref. \cite{raeder-18} also reports the value of $F_{\rm s}$ using different methods.
 All the reported values, however, have large errors.
 Among all the methods, the MCDF result is the largest.
-Our computed value, -126.2, is more closer to the MCDF result \cite{raeder-18}.
+Our computed value, $-126.2$, is more closer to the MCDF result \cite{raeder-18}.

-Combining our computed $M_{\rm s }$ and $F_{\rm s }$ parameters with experimental isotope shift for $7s^2{\;^1}S_0 \rightarrow 7s7p{\;^1}P_1$ transition, we extracted the change in the mean square charge radii of $^{252, 253, 255}$No nuclei relative to $^{254}$No, using the relation
+Combining our computed $M_{\rm s }$ and $F_{\rm s }$ parameters with experimental isotope shift for $7s^2{\;^1}S_0 \rightarrow 7s7p{\;^1}P_1$ transition, we extracted the change in the mean square charge radii of $^{252, 253, 255}$No nuclei relative to $^{254}$No, using the relation \cite{raeder-18}